 Undergraduate Research Assistantship (URA) program

-The Undergraduate Research Assistantship is a 10-week part-time opportunity for exceptional undergraduate students curious about research during a study term in CS.
-The URA is an excellent option to prepare a student interested in pursuing full-time research during a co-op term or graduate studies in the future.
+The Undergraduate Research Assistantship program is a 10-week part-time opportunity for exceptional undergraduate students curious about research during a study term in CS.
+The URA is an excellent option to prepare students interested in pursuing full-time research or students who are considering graduate studies.

 Application deadlines